 If your bill is higher than expected, there could be a few reasons why.
-Here are some suggestions to help you work out the cause.
+Here are some suggestions to help you work out the cause of a high bill.

 Check your water meter readings

 If we couldn't access your water meter we may have estimated your reading based on how much water you've used in the past.
 This might be more or less than you actually used.